merrickclay/WythoffsQueen/README.md

 3. If you move the queen to her castle, you win.
 4. If the AI moves the queen to her castle, you lose.

+## Features
+- Simple gameplay.
+Can you beat a simple AI?
+- Serverless backend architecture
+- Game state is saved for up to 24 hours.
+Return to the website and resume your game!

 ## Motivation
 I wanted to practice developing with React and AWS to further hone my skills.
 Therefore, I decided to create a simple game I could challenge my friends with.
 Can you beat the AI?